Intellectual property rights

 Open Source Software

-When using open-source software in an application, it is important to understand the licenses that govern it.
-Each open-source license comes with its own requirements and conditions.
-These may include providing proper attribution or sharing modifications under the same license.
+When using open source software, it is important to understand the licenses that apply to it.
+Each open source license has its own rules and conditions.
+These may include giving proper credit or sharing changes under the same license.

-For example, consider a web application that uses the popular open-source JavaScript library jQuery to simplify development. jQuery is released under the MIT license, which is a permissive open-source license.
-This license allows you to use, modify, and distribute the library, even in commercial applications, with minimal restrictions.
+For example, consider a web application that uses jQuery, a popular open source JavaScript library. jQuery is released under the MIT license.
+This is a permissive license that allows you to use, modify, and distribute the software, even in commercial projects.

 Licensing and Distribution